• CUWB v5.0

 Overview

 The CDP Logger is a tool for the Ciholas Ultra-Wideband (CUWB) Real-Time Location System (RTLS).
-It provides a method to record all the streams of data from the CUWB Manager.
-Recordings can then be played back with the CDP Player with the same timing as the data was logged.
-This allows a user to record and play back data from the system for testing and debugging the CUWB RTLS.
+It provides a method to record all data streams from the CUWB Manager.
+Recordings can then be played back using the CDP Player with the same timing as when the data was logged.
+This allows users to record and replay system data for testing and debugging the CUWB RTLS.

 Features

 The CDP Logger allows a user to setup log rotation.
-By default, the CDP logger will log all CUWB CDP data in a single file indefinitely.
-The rotation feature allows users to split datasets into smaller files.
+By default, the CDP Logger logs all CUWB CDP data in a single file indefinitely.
+The log rotation feature allows users to split datasets into smaller files.

-The Logs that are captured by the CDP Logger can be played back with the CDP player.
-The player will emit logged CDP packets over the selected network settings with the same timing with which the data was logged.
+The logs that are captured by the CDP Logger can be played back using the CDP player.
+The player emits logged CDP packets over the selected network settings with the same timing at which the data was logged.

 Installation